Lucyjpjones/lj-fscr/README.md

 I will continue to update my website to meet my clients expectations.
 I have further development plans which I have listed below.

 **Future Development plans**
-- Add more social logging in options for users.
 - Add more payment options for my users, including apple pay to improve user experience with quicker checkout.
-- Add a review option for members to give their opinion on products and programmes .
-As this is a startup there is currently no orders this was a lower priority to complete.
+- 'Add a review' option for members to give their opinion on products and programmes they have purchased.
+As this is a startup there is currently no physical customer orders this was a lower priority task.

 ---